prem-dubey/DeckDetective/README.md

 ---

-## Limitations & Future Work

-- OCR accuracy depends on input quality; some charts may be missed in images.
-- API token limits not yet fully managed for very large presentations.
-- Future improvements include batching and GUI development.
+### Limitations
+- OCR Dependence:
+The accuracy of text extraction from images depends heavily on image quality and formatting.
+Low resolution or noisy images may reduce effectiveness.

+- API Token Limits:
+Large presentations may exceed Gemini API token limits, and the current implementation does not batch or chunk inputs to mitigate this.

+- No GUI:
+The tool operates purely via the terminal interface, which meets the project requirements but may limit user-friendliness.

+- Model Dependency:
+The quality and completeness of inconsistency detection rely on the Gemini AI model’s capabilities and prompt design; unusual or domain-specific slides may pose challenges.

 ---
 ## 🤝 Credits